 authallows you to authenticate your development session in your local development environment.
 It's also how you provision Flow roles and users.
 Learn more about authentication.

 catalogallows you to work with your organization's current active catalog entities.
-You can investigate the current Data Flows, or add their specification files to a draft, where you can develop them further.f
+You can investigate the current Data Flows, pull specifications for local editing, and test and publish specifications that you wrote or edited locally.

 collectionsallows you to work with your Flow collections.
 You can read the data from the collection and output it to stdout, or list the journals or journal fragments that comprise the collection.
 Learn more about reading collections with flowctl.